 NASCLA® Contractor Licenses

 The NASCLA Accredited Examination Program was designed to reduce redundant licensing requirements and assist contractors who need to be licensed in multiple jurisdictions.
-You will find the information you need from Licenses offered and which NASCLA Accredited Examination to apply for your license within each accepting regulatory agency below or you can visit NASCLA®.
+Below is a list of all NASCLA© licenses.
+Click on your state and licensing category to find out which books you need, as well as the different training courses available.
+For any questions about your licensing process you may contact us, your local licensing board or you can visit NASCLA®.

-"Electrical Journeyman Contractor" Shall include installing electrical wiring, apparatus, or equipment lighting, beating, or power or control covered by this chapter.
+"Electrical Journeyman" Shall include installing electrical wiring, apparatus, or equipment lighting, beating, or power or control covered by this chapter.
 He or she shall work under a master or state certified electrical contractor.

 Includes installation, repair, alteration, addition to, replacement of or design of electrical wiring, fixtures, appliances, apparatus, raceways, conduit, or any part thereof, in a 1, 2, 3, or 4 family residence not exceeding 2 stories in height, and accessory use structures in connection with the residence.
 The electrical service installed or worked upon is limited to a single-phase, 400-ampere single service.

 - Written by Lissie G.